yatesco/seafile-docs/security/auditing.md

 ![Seafile Auditing Log](../images/admin-audit-log.png)

-The logging feature is turned off by default.
-Add the following option to `seafevent.conf` to turn it on:
+The logging feature is turned off by default before version 6.0.
+Add the following option to `seafevents.conf` to turn it on:

 ```
 [Audit]